 So around September, when children go back to school and when potential buyers could be hoping to be in a new home before Christmas, you may find opportunity.

-There’s also less of a deadline compared to marketing your home in the autumn, when the ‘before or after’ Christmas cut off has an impact.
+The time of year can also affect buyer behaviour.
+For example, in autumn, the 'before or after Christmas' cut-off might reduce interest in your home.
 In spring, buyers have a lot more time to browse, view properties and get the process moving.

 Swimming among listings